 Timeworn, but magnificent.
 Dilapidated, but dignified.
 Fun, yet maddeningly frustrating.
 Cuba is a country of indefinable magic.

-I like writer Brendan Sainsbury’s quote about Cuba, “Cuba is like a prince in a poor man’s coat: behind the sometimes shabby facades, gold dust lingers.”
+Writer Brendan Sainsbury’s says, “Cuba is like a prince in a poor man’s coat: behind the sometimes shabby facades, gold dust lingers.”
 Existing through en economic embargo that has lasted more than half a century, Cuba’s colonial cities haven’t changed much since pirates roamed the Caribbean.
 The atmosphere and architecture is particularly stirring in places like Havana, Cienfuegos and Trinidad where grandiose squares and cobbled streets tell of opulence and intrigue.

 Join Explore Amazing Places and cruise the ocean front Malecon of Havana in a 57 Chevy.
 Experience history as we stay in the the Hotel Nacional, where ousted president Gerardo Machado took refuge during the Sergeants’ Revolt of 1933.
 Be welcomed into gorgeous Casa Privadas, “Private Homes” of Cuban artists in the colonial city of Trinidad.
 You’ll tour Tobacco farms in the beautiful Vinales Valley and enjoy the warm white sands of Playa Ancon.
 Your Explore Amazing Places experience of Cuba will be second to none.